MicrosoftDocs/dataexplorer-docs/data-explorer/query-monitor-data.md

 You can run the queries using client tools that support Kusto queries, such as: Kusto Explorer, ADX Web UI, Jupyter Kqlmagic, Flow, PowerQuery, PowerShell, Jarvis, Lens, REST API.

 > [!NOTE]
-> The ADX Proxy can be used for data retrieval only. ".show" management commands are supported.
-[Function supportability](#function-supportability)
+> The ADX Proxy feature is used for data retrieval only.
+For more information, see [Function supportability](#function-supportability).

 > [!TIP]
 > * Database name should have the same name as the resource specified in the proxy cluster.
 Names are case sensitive.